liudan193/Fairness-Benchmark-for-Face-Forgery-Detection/Readme.md

 ## 🎁 Get our FairFD dataset

 Please fill out this brief questionnaire [[Link]](https://docs.google.com/forms/d/e/1FAIpQLSdCAqk1olTdUci0S03KPDDzTrCElsvxJhCOQphAbbsZKGXiBA/viewform?usp=sf_link)  to access our dataset and pretrained weights.
 We will promptly provide a download link.
+After our paper is accepted, we will public the download link.

 After downloading, organize the directory structure as follows: